 And no, I’m not violent.
 I’m not homeless.
 I’m not stupid or a genius.
 And I’m not ashamed (okay, maybe a little even though I shouldn’t be).
 But that doesn’t mean it’s not awkward when ignorant people frown at me or mutter She just wants attention, Gary.
 She’s young.
 She’ll grow out of it.
 All because I am being honest about who I am.

 I am a normal person.
 22 years old, employed, happy, stable.
-I drive, watch the same TV shows you do and hope to have a fulfilling life and successful career.
+I drive, have friends and family, watch the same TV shows you do and hope to have a fulfilling life and successful career.
 Why shouldn’t I?
 I don’t think I will ever stop feeling self-conscious about sharing my story, but that doesn’t mean I’m going to stop.

-You can keep pretending that I don’t have schizophrenia.
-You can keep pretending that you don’t hear me when I mention a symptom every once in a while.
-You can keep pretending that you don’t see my writing online, that I didn’t just publish a story about my life with schizophrenia, forever tarnishing our shared last name.
+My relatives will keep pretending that I don’t experience psychosis.
+They will keep pretending that they don’t hear me when I mention a symptom every once in a while.
+They will keep pretending that you don’t see my writing online, that I didn’t just publish a story about my life with schizophrenia, forever tarnishing our shared last name.

-But I know that you can see and hear me.
+But I know that they can see and hear me.
 And I’m not going away.
 I am here, and I am 1 out every 100 people who live with schizophrenia.
-I will live and die, sure, but schizophrenia and related disorders are not going away anytime soon.
+I will live and die, sure, but psychotic disorders are not going away anytime soon.
 These disorders affect more than 3 million Americans.
 And when someone suggests they are anything other than a disease, that leads us to question our diagnosis, even to stop taking our medication.
 And that is dangerous.

 Stop and think before you speak because your words could cost me my life.
 Your words are dangerous and harmful.
 When uneducated individuals like you talk to me, I stop taking my medication and start planning to go live in the wilderness where I could get lost, starve, or die of dehydration, just to name a few of the things that could happen.
 Your words could derail my progress and send me down a psychotic path that looks a lot like Alex Supertramp in Into the Wild, a path that led to him dying alone in a bus due to starvation after ingesting a poisonous plant.